 While providing medical education to a wide range of healthcare trainees, we also offer diverse programs for the community.
 We are engaged in state-of-the-art clinical research in several psychiatric disorders.
 We always have a variety of research opportunities, from the laboratory to academic studies to clinical trials that eligible patients or trainees may participate in.

-We run a 22-bed geriatric psychiatry service, an outpatient clinic, and the Martha Stewart Center for Living.
+We run a 22-bed geriatric psychiatry service, and an outpatient clinic embedded within Geriatric Medicine.
 We also work closely with the Mount Sinai Electroconvulsive Therapy (ECT) Service, part of the Mount Sinai Brain Stimulation Center of Excellence, which provides inpatient and outpatient care.

 In this division we are dedicated to clinical, educational, and research missions in the subspecialty of Geriatric Psychiatry.